-In general, be sure to find at least 10 questions of Reading Comprehension in the GRE exam.
+In general, be sure to find at least 10 questions on Reading Comprehension in the GRE.
 The pattern of the questions are:

 If your experimental section is Verbal Reasoning, then you'll find more such questions.
 RC questions are time-consuming and it often becomes very difficult to derive meanings from the passages.
 So while doing your GRE preparation, give more and more timed GRE mocks and analyze the questions.

-Also, start reading one article every day from the New York Times, The Economist, The Forbes, or Wall Street Journal.
-The language of articles in these newspapers is similar to what appears in the GRE exam.
+Also, start reading one article every day from the New York Times, The Economist, Forbes, or Wall Street Journal.
+The language of articles in these newspapers is similar to what appears in the GRE.
 Paper setters pick up topics from these articles.
 So continue this habit all through, every day of your GRE prep.
 This also helps in learning vocabulary.